 When we started working for the welfare of Harpati tribes, we saw that the fate of these kids are hanging by a thread because the community is constantly shifting from one place to another in search of livelihood, says Rochani.
 Now, there are 44 ashram schools for these kids where proper education is provided, which is securing their future in the best possible manner.

-Apart from educating the children of the tribal communities, she has introduced numerous programs which educate this section about hygiene, nutrition, skill development, and ways to earn a livelihood.
+Apart from educating the children of the tribal communities, she has introduced numerous programs that educate this section about hygiene, nutrition, skill development, and ways to earn a livelihood.

 1. Sanitary Napkins